GlacioHack/xdem/HOW_TO_RELEASE.md

       twine upload dist/xdem-1.X.Y*
     You will need to be listed as a package owner at https://pypi.python.org/pypi/xdem for this to work.
- 9. Push your changes to master: git push origin master git push origin --tags
+ 9. Push your changes to main:
+      git push origin main
+      git push origin --tags
- 10. Update the stable branch (used by ReadTheDocs) and switch back to master: git checkout stable git rebase master git push origin stable git checkout master
+ 10. Update the stable branch (used by ReadTheDocs) and switch back to main: git checkout stable git rebase main git push origin stable git checkout main
      It's OK to force push to 'stable' if necessary.
      We also update the stable branch with `git cherrypick` for documentation only fixes that apply the current released version.
  11. Add a section for the next release (v.X.(Y+1)) to doc/whats-new.rst.
- 12. Commit your changes and push to master again: git commit -a -m 'Revert to dev version' git push origin master
+ 12. Commit your changes and push to main again: git commit -a -m 'Revert to dev version' git push origin main
-     You're done pushing to master!
+     You're done pushing to main!
  13. Issue the release on GitHub.
 Click on "Draft a new release" at https://github.com/xdem/releases.
 Type in the version number, but don't bother to describe it -- we maintain that on the docs instead.